 As New Jersey’s junior Senator, Cory Booker has brought an innovative and consensus-building approach to tackling some of the most difficult problems facing New Jersey and our country.
 He has emerged as a national leader in the effort to fix our broken criminal justice system and end mass incarceration, helping craft the most sweeping set of criminal justice reforms in a generation, the First Step Act, which became law in December 2018.

 Booker sits on the Judiciary Committee, the Foreign Relations Committee, and the Environment and Public Works Committee.

 Sarah Ladipo Manyika was raised in Nigeria and has lived in Kenya, France, Zimbabwe, and England.
 Sarah is a novelist, short story writer, and essayist and founding books editor for Ozy.com.
 Her debut novel, In Dependence, is an international bestseller while her second novel, Like a Mule Bringing Ice Cream to the Sun, has been translated into a number of languages.
 Her nonfiction includes personal essays and intimate profiles of people she meets from Mrs. Harris and Pastor Evan Mawarire to Toni Morrison, Margaret Busby and Michelle Obama.

 Sarah previously served on MoAD’s board and currently serves as Board Director for the women’s writing residency, Hedgebrook.

-This series is supported in part by a generous donation from Peggy Woodford Forbes
+This program series is made possible by the generous support of Peggy Woodford Forbes